qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 --------------

 QGIS offers four different :guilabel:`Render types`.
-The renderer chosen is dependent on the data type.
+The choice of renderer depends on the data type.

-#. :ref:`Multiband color <multiband_color>` - if the file comes as a multiband with
+#. :ref:`Multiband color <multiband_color>` - if the file comes
-   several bands (e.g., used with a satellite image with several bands).
+   with several bands (e.g. a satellite image with several bands).
-#. :ref:`Paletted/Unique values <paletted>` - for single band files that come with an
+#. :ref:`Paletted/Unique values <paletted>` - for single band files
-   indexed palette (e.g., used with a digital topographic map) or for general use of palettes for rendering raster layers.
+   that come with an indexed palette (e.g. a digital topographic map) or for general use of palettes for rendering raster layers.
-#. :ref:`Singleband gray <singleband_gray>` - (one band of) the image will be rendered
+#. :ref:`Singleband gray <singleband_gray>` - (one band of) the
+   image will be rendered as gray.
-   as gray; QGIS will choose this renderer if the file has neither multibands nor an indexed palette nor a continuous palette (e.g., used with a shaded relief map).
+   QGIS will choose this renderer if the file is neither multiband nor paletted (e.g. a shaded relief map).
-#. :ref:`Singleband pseudocolor <label_colormaptab>` - this renderer is possible for
+#. :ref:`Singleband pseudocolor <label_colormaptab>` - this renderer
-   files with a continuous palette, or color map (e.g., used with an elevation map).
+   can be used for files with a continuous palette or color map (e.g. an elevation map).
-#. :ref:`Hillshade <hillshade_renderer>` - Creates hillshade from a band.
+#. :ref:`Hillshade <hillshade_renderer>` - Creates hillshade from a
+   band.

 .. _multiband_color: